Braventos/IncPrev_DenominatorPopulations/README.md

+# IncPrev:
-# IncidencePrevalence Calculations: Impact of approaches to defining denominator populations.
+Impact of approaches to defining denominator populations.